home » stalking, threats, & violence

 Ken Pope, Ph.D., ABPP

-PLEASE NOTE: This site is designed to be fully accessible for people with disabilities; please follow this link to change text size, color, or contrast; please follow this link for other accessibility functions for those with visual, mobility, and other disabilities
+PLEASE NOTE: I created this site to be fully accessible for people with disabilities; please follow this link to change text size, color, or contrast; please follow this link for other accessibility functions for those with visual, mobility, and other disabilities

 This web page provides resources for therapists and therapists-in-training to address patient stalking, threats, or violence.